 In expanded carrier screening, many disorders are screened using a single sample.
 This type of screening is done without regard to race or ethnicity.
 Companies that offer expanded carrier screening create their own lists of disorders that they test for.
 This list is called a screening panel.
 Some panels test for more than 100 different disorders.
 Screening panels usually focus on severe disorders that affect a person’s quality of life from an early age.

-Before testing, you and your obstetrician–gynecologist (ob-gyn) or other health care professional can discuss the benefits and limitations of each carrier screening approach.
-In some cases, both approaches can be used to tailor screening to your individual situation.
+Before testing, you and your obstetrician–gynecologist (ob-gyn) can discuss the benefits and limitations of each carrier screening approach.
+You also can talk with a genetic counselor.
+In some cases, both targeted screening and expanded screening can be tailored to your individual situation.